glurth/UIPrefabGenerator/README.md

   - `TooltipTextPrefab`, `TinyTextPrefab`, `FieldLabelTextPrefab`, etc.

 ### 4. **Relationships and Inheritance**
-- **Prefab Variants are children of their respective base prefabs.**
+- Prefab Variants are children of their respective base prefabs.
-- **Changing a property on the base prefab (not overridden in a variant) will update all variants.**
+- Changing a property on the base prefab (not overridden in a variant) will update all variants.
-- **If you override a property in a variant, future base changes to that property won’t propagate to that variant.**
+- If you override a property in a variant, future base changes to that property won’t propagate to that variant.
+- Prefabs in Prefabs: some prefabs like an InputField, will use other prefabs like Text displays as part of its composition.
+Note that these instances of the used prefab may be assigned custom property modifications.

 ### 5. **How to Use the Prefabs**
 - **Direct Use:**